tesujimath/rktrunner/README.md

 When using `worker-pods`, it is important to remove idle workers using `rktrunner-gc`, which should be run regularly as root.

+Before starting many application instances in parallel, it is necessary to prime the pump, that is, create an initial worker.
+This may easily be done using `rkt-run --prepare`, which simply creates a worker for the image in question, and exits without running the application.

 Note that this feature is unlikely to be useful without the following `rkt` issues being addressed.

 * [fly: enter should honor uid/gid/supp-gid #3392](https://github.com/rkt/rkt/issues/3392)